SUNET/python-ciso-aac/DEVELOPMENT.md

-# Development Context for python-ciso-assistant-client
+# Development Context for python-ciso-aac

 > **For LLMs:** Read this entire document to understand the project state.
 All code is complete, tested, and follows project conventions.
 When making changes: (1) run `make reformat` after modifications, (2) run `make test` to verify tests pass, (3) run `make typecheck` to verify type safety, (4) maintain the existing architecture patterns (ABC base class, static validation methods, etc.).